 Further, its DisplayPort input supports DSC 1.2 allowing you to use 10-bit color at 1440p 240Hz with RGB output color format.

-The Dell AW2721D, on the other hand, offers more vibrant and consistent colors as well as wider viewing angles, whereas the G7 exhibits gamma and saturation shifts that make it unsuitable for serious color-critical work.
+On the other hand, the Dell AW2721D offers more vibrant and consistent colors as well as wider viewing angles, whereas the G7 exhibits gamma and saturation shifts that make it unsuitable for serious color-critical work.

 When it comes to performance, the monitors are similar as the G7 is certified as G-SYNC Compatible and has a very good overdrive implementation with fast pixel response time speed.
 Its latest firmware update fixed the notorious brightness flickering issue.

-However, the G-SYNC module still makes for more stable performance as the G7 can have some micro-stuttering as a side effect of preventing the brightness flickering.
+However, the G-SYNC module still makes for more stable VRR performance as the G7 can have some micro-stuttering as a side effect of preventing brightness flickering.

 On balance, neither monitor is better.
 It just depends on your personal preference.
 The AW2721D offers more consistent colors and performance, whereas the G7 has a more immersive picture quality due to the higher contrast ratio.

-They use an IPS panel by AUO with a quantum-dot enhanced backlight.
-This allows them to have an even wider 99% Adobe RGB color gamut (equivalent to ~160% sRGB) for improved shade variety, especially blue, cyan, and green colors.
+It has an even wider 99% Adobe RGB color gamut (equivalent to ~150% sRGB) for improved shade variety, especially blue, cyan and green colors.

-Further, they feature a dedicated sRGB mode, which clamps the gamut to ~100% sRGB for accurate sRGB color representation.
+Further, it features a dedicated sRGB mode, which clamps the gamut to ~100% sRGB for accurate sRGB color output.

-Acer’s models are also factory-overclockable to 270Hz, support DSC (allowing you to use 10-bit 4:4:4 RGB color all the way up to 270Hz), offer MBR (Motion Blur Reduction), and have a USB-C port with DP Alt Mode and 65W PD.
+Next, the ASUS XG27AQM is also factory-overclockable to 270Hz, supports DSC (allowing you to use 10-bit 4:4:4 RGB color all the way up to 270Hz) and offers ELMB-Sync for simultaneous backlight strobing and VRR performance.

-The pixel response time and input lag between Acer’s models and the Dell AW2721D is pretty much the same, but the XV272UX and the XB273UGX don’t have dedicated G-SYNC modules.
+The pixel response time and input lag of the XG27AQM and the Dell AW2721D are pretty much the same, but ASUS’ model doesn’t have a dedicated G-SYNC module.

-Since the HDR image isn’t that spectacular on the AW2721D either, except in certain scenes of some content, we recommend Acer’s models over Dell’s; they’re also cheaper at ~$700.
+Since the HDR image isn’t that spectacular on the AW2721D either, except in certain scenes of some content, we recommend the ASUS XG27AQM over the Dell AW2721D.

 Overall, the Dell AW2721D offers smooth performance and an excellent image quality, but there are plenty of things that could be improved, which is a bit disappointing at this price range.